BOCA GARDENS HOMEOWNERS

 15. RULES FOR USE OF POOLS

-In order to continue to maintain the pools and the pool areas in an atmosphere conductive to fun and pleasure for all, certain rules must be observed.
+In order to continue to maintain the pools and the pool areas in an atmosphere conducive to fun and pleasure for all, certain rules must be observed.
 Some of these rules are mandated by the State of Florida and Palm Beach County and some are mandated by the Boca Gardens Homeowners Association.

 *POOL ENTRY BY PROXIMITY TAG ONLY* - ANYONE FOUND CLIMBING THE FENCE WILL BE SUBJECT TO ARREST AS A TRESPASSER.

-a) Anyone found removing anything from clubhouse or pools without written authorization will be subject to arrest and prosecution to the fullest extent of the law.
+a.
+Anyone found removing anything from clubhouse or pools without written authorization will be subject to arrest and prosecution to the fullest extent of the law.

-b) Emergency equipment (life buoys, etc.) is mandated by the state of Florida and Palm Beach County.
+b.
+Emergency equipment (life buoys, etc.) is mandated by the state of Florida and Palm Beach County.
 This equipment is for emergency use only.
 It is a misdemeanor to use this equipment for anything other than emergency use.

-d) Please make use of the trash cans provided at the pools.
+d.
+Please make use of the trash cans provided at the pools.

-f) Diving is prohibited according to Florida State Law.
+f.
+Diving is prohibited according to Florida State Law.

-g) Pool hours are posted.
+g.
+Pool, clubhouse, and gym hours are posted.
 Anyone found in the pool area after closing hours will be considered a trespasser and subject to arrest.

-i) Children in diapers not permitted in pools for health reasons.
+i.
+Children in diapers not permitted in pools for health reasons.